 Congratulations on taking your relationship to the next level!

 Sharing your life with a partner and making a commitment is an exciting and challenging adventure.
 It will invariably introduce you to new interactions and new challenges.
-It is a great idea to look in advance at the issues you will be facing in order to be properly-prepared when the time comes and to give yourself the best chance of making your marriage a success.
+It is a great idea to look in advance at the issues you will be facing to be prepared when the time comes and to give yourself the best chance of making your marriage a success.

 Maybe you have been married before or living together already.
 Whatever your circumstances, it is common to discover that you are attracted to someone who has some values and behaviors that are different from your own.
-Although it can be refreshing to be around someone with a different perspective and who has different ways of doing things, sometimes that difference can sometimes be annoying and frustrating!
+Although it can be refreshing to be around someone with a different perspective and who has different ways of doing things, sometimes that difference can be annoying and frustrating!
 You will see how dealing with differences can strengthen relationships.
 This is because it provides the opportunity to understand your partner’s perspective and to take a good look at your own positions and coping skills.

-To get an idea of how the Premarital Counseling questionnaire works, an example is shown below.
-The first topic is Finances/ Money with the questions that follow.
+To get an idea of how the questionnaire works, an example is shown below with the topic of Finances/ Money.
 Again, each topic has several questions related to the topic for each person to answer.
 See how you do with the following topic and questions.

-1. Do you believe that it is important to disclose your entire financial worth to each other before you get married?
+- Do you believe it is important to disclose your entire financial worth to each other before you get married?

-2. Would you expect your partner to disclose to you any personal debt that he/she has prior to your getting married?
+- Would you expect your partner to disclose to you any personal debt that they have prior to your getting married?

-5. Does your partner pay his/her bills on time?
+- Does your partner pay their bills on time?

-- How much money will we have?
+- How much money will you have?
 From which resources?

 - Will all the money become “our money”?